 Scroll compressors are manufactured in different sizes up to 25t.
 They are widely used in residential and commercial heating, ventilation and air-conditioning.
 They are successfully used for cooling bulk milk, in container transportation, in sea containers and food display cabinets, in water coolers.
 Scroll compressors are used for the production of compressed air and oil-free compressed air.

 Horizontal sealed scroll compressors can operate with natural gas, air and helium, and are oil-cooled.
-Another area of application for such compressor is recovery of gas vapors in the oil fields.

 Most screw compressors have the following principle of operation